 Customer Base Brand Extensions

-Brand extension is a marketing strategy where a company uses its current brand to introduce an extension product or a new product category to its customer base.
 This extension strategy works best when the new product is introduced as a companion product to the original product, especially if it is something that customers want.

-What are the types of brand extensions?
+What are the Types of brand extensions?

 The right brand extension strategy depends on your target audience and your goals for your brand.
 These five types of brand extensions are best suited for various purposes, so it's good to know which of them works best for you.